 Deck Length

-For all you tall folks out there, you’ll want to look for a deck size of 20 by 60 inches.
+For all you tall folks out there, you’ll want to look for a deck size of 20 by 60 inches and a treadmill for tall runners.
 This will allow you to stride comfortably in all your workouts.
 If you’re a shorter person or just want to use your new treadmill to walk or jog occasionally, deck size is a less important factor.

 Best Cushioned Treadmills FAQs